Last updated on 2026-04-20

 Graduates of the Associate of Arts - History program can pursue various career paths in Canada, including:

-- Historian: Research and analyze historical events, contributing to the understanding of the past.
+- Historian: Research and analyze historical events, contributing to academic publications and public history projects.

-- Archivist: Manage and preserve historical documents and records for institutions or government agencies.
+- Archivist: Manage and preserve historical documents and records, ensuring access for future generations.

-- Educator: Teach history at various educational levels, fostering an appreciation for the subject among students.
+- Educator: Teach history at various educational levels, inspiring students to appreciate the significance of the past.

-- Research Analyst: Conduct research for organizations, providing insights based on historical data and trends.
+- Research Analyst: Conduct research for government agencies, non-profits, or private organizations, providing insights based on historical data.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.